-Shooting near Moscow headquarters of Russian security agency
+Russian media say shots fired around HQ of security agency

-MOSCOW (AP) - Russia’s main security agency says shots have been fired near its headquarters in downtown Moscow and that one person has died.
+MOSCOW (AP) - Russian media say shots have been fired in downtown Moscow near to the headquarters of the country’s national security agency, with at least one person believed to have died.

-The agency, the Federal Security Service but better known as the FSB, says the shooter in the Thursday incident has been “neutralized” - a term widely used to reference when an assailant is killed.

-The agency, which is the main successor agency to the Soviet-era KGB, also said two people were wounded.
+Citing an unidentified source, news agency Moskva said one person was killed in Thursday’s incident near the headquarters of the FSB, which is the main successor agency to the KGB.

 Sign up for Daily Newsletters